tinybirdco/use-case-examples/iterating_api_endpoint/README.md

 + 1.0.0
 ```

-- Create a Pull Requet with these changes and once, all the checks are satisfied, merge it.
+- Create a Pull Requet with these changes and, once all the checks are satisfied, merge it.
 Then the `Preview` release will be created with the endpoint changes.
 From this moment, you can start to migrate all the API consumers to use the new version `1.0.0`.
 Once `0.0.0` can be securely deprecated, promote `preview` to `live` following one of the next options:

     - The action `Tinybird - Releases Workflow` in the case you are using our workflow templates.
     - Promote from the UI.